chrMongeau/repec-twitter/README.md

 ### Where is the data?

-Initially I though about sharing the data from Twitter and RePEC, but I reconsidered this idea because I don't feel confortable in sharing personal information (even if it is publicily available!).
+Initially I thought about sharing the data from Twitter and RePEC, but I reconsidered this idea because I don't feel confortable in sharing personal information (even if it is publicily available!).
 You'll need to use the script to download the data.
 It will require some time, as Twitter has some